 CAP is the sole owner of the information collected on all our websites owned and/or operated by CAP.
-CAP collects information from its users at several different points on its website.
+CAP collects information from its users at several different points on its websites.

-In order to use portions of this website, a user must first complete the registration form.
-During registration a user is required to give contact information (such as name and email address).
-CAP uses this information to contact the user about services on its site for which the user has expressed interest.
+In order to use portions of our websites, a user must first complete the registration form.
+During registration, a user is required to give contact information (such as name and email address).
+CAP uses this information to contact the user about services on its sites for which the user has expressed interest.